MBrassey/waviii-token/Whitepaper.md

 ERC-20 Token

-    A fungible Token linked 1:1 to the value of Ether (ETH) with a Total Supply of 1,000 waviii. waviii token conducts the inner liquidity of the waviii.io Decentralized Application Development Service Platform.
-    The Token is a bridge between the cryptospace at large and the waviii.io marketplace and exchange where Blockchain and Dapp Development Services and Benefits can be Purchased using waviii Tokens.
+    A fungible Cryptocurrency Token linked 1:1 to the value of Ether (ETH) with a Total Supply of 1,000.
+The ERC-20 Token is a bridge between the cryptospace at large and the waviii.io marketplace and exchange where Blockchain and Dapp Development Services and Benefits can be Purchased using waviii Tokens. waviii conducts the inner liquidity of the waviii.io Decentralized Application Development Service Platform.

     One hundred millionth of a single waviii Token (0.00000001) is the smallest unit called a "wav". waviii is a standard and compliant ERC-20 Mintable Token.
 The tokens functionality and security have been deeply tested